petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-saas-onboarding.md

 ## The Basics

 Once you have logged in to your Liferay DXP environment, you have access to almost all of the out-of-the-box features to create sites, pages, fragments, web content, products, and more.
 After login, Clarity can immediately start building with Liferay DXP.
-They can begin [navigating Liferay](https://learn.liferay.com/w/dxp/getting-started/navigating-dxp) and start building for their business.
+They can begin [navigating Liferay](https://learn.liferay.com/w/dxp/getting-started/navigating-dxp) and using it for their business.

 ![Login to Liferay and begin building.](./liferay-saas-onboarding/images/02.png)